-Where to Stay in the Cotswolds: Take Your Pick
+Where to Stay in the Cotswolds, UK: Take Your Pick

 Whether you want some chocolate-box charm or a gourmet hotspot, here's our guide to the charming villages of the Cotswolds.

 Stretching across the counties of Oxfordshire, Gloucestershire, Warwickshire, Wiltshire, Worcestershire and Somerset, the Cotswolds is a popular choice for staycations all year round.
 Is it any surprise?
 With character, charm and cosy thatched cottages on every cobbled corner, this area of outstanding natural beauty delivers in spades.
 But with so many villages worth visiting, how does one whittle down the competition?
 Luckily, Plum Guide has done the hard work for you; so, whether you’re looking to switch off or strap on the walking boots and explore, here’s our expert advice on where to stay in the Cotswolds.